IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

   - These servers store and deliver the most popular and frequently accessed content, reducing the load on the backend infrastructure.

 - **Backend Services:**
-  - The backend services form the core of Nova Digital's deployment architecture, handling various functionalities such as:
+  - The backend services form the core of NOVA Digital's deployment architecture, handling various functionalities such as:
     - User management
     - Content management
     - Recommendation engines